Texas Financial Power of Attorney

 Validity of Power of Attorney

 Power of attorney transfers rights to an agent after signing and notarization of the form in all cases except one.
-When the principal arranges a durable POA, it will start to be valid only when the principal becomes incapable of managing finances.
+When the principal arranges a durable POA in Texas, it will start to be valid only when the principal becomes incapable of managing finances.
 Only medical expertise can assign this status to the principal according to section 751.00201 of state law.

 As regards the end of the deal, it can happen when one of the situations described below happens according to section 751.131: